CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 | Bid protections | N/A | $1.25M break-up fee + up to $2.25M expense reimbursement (cap) |

-ACO shared savings “gating items” (from bankruptcy filings).
-The first-day declaration described a set of operational dependencies that effectively turned the ACO component of the case into a time-sensitive transaction.
-The core mechanics are familiar to Medicare value-based care operators: CMS shared savings payments are calculated annually, paid once per year, and are contingent on quality reporting and data submission.
-The declaration emphasized that the required data (including MIPS clinical quality data) is complex to compile and is tied to a data and analytics platform.
-Filings described these services as being provided under an ACO transitional services agreement (ACO TSA) and stated there was no feasible alternative pathway to recreate the data processing capability in time to meet reporting deadlines.
-The practical implication is that the estate’s value for the ACO sale transaction depended on operational continuity, not just on a signed purchase agreement.
+ACO shared savings dependencies.
+The First Day Declaration described CMS shared savings payments as calculated annually, paid once per year, and contingent on quality reporting and data submission.
+The declaration stated that the required data (including MIPS clinical quality data) is complex to compile and tied to a data and analytics platform provided under the ACO TSA.
+Filings stated there was no feasible alternative pathway to recreate the data processing capability in time to meet reporting deadlines.

-| Filing-described item | What it controlled | Why it mattered in the restructuring |
+| Filing-described item | What it controlled |

-| Annual CMS shared savings payment | ACO profitability | Filings described shared savings as the “only pathway to profit” for the ACO business |
+| Annual CMS shared savings payment | ACO profitability |

-| MIPS/quality data submission | Eligibility for shared savings | Failure to submit required data could forfeit the 2024 shared savings payment |
+| MIPS/quality data submission | Eligibility for shared savings |

-| ACO TSA services and platform access | Data processing and submission capability | Filings described platform-based processing as critical and not easily replicated on short notice |
+| ACO TSA services and platform access | Data processing and submission capability |

-| Physician compensation sensitivity | Provider alignment and retention | Filings described shared savings as a substantial portion of participating physicians’ compensation |
+| Physician compensation sensitivity | Provider alignment and retention |

 Plan Structure, Recoveries, and Governance